 Seattle is the northernmost major city in the continental United States.
 The most popular time to visit is during the summer – May through October – when the warm weather and the sun shines down on Seattle.
-With its abundance of accessible sightseeing destinations, restaurants and nightlife, Seattle is a favorite tourist destination for those looking to utilize a Seattle rental scooter or wheelchair.
+With an abundance of sightseeing destinations, restaurants and nightlife that are wheelchair accessible, Seattle is a favorite tourist destination for those looking to utilize a Seattle rental scooter or wheelchair.

-Two of Seattle’s most famous and “must see” attractions are the Space Needle and Pike Place Market.
+Two of the most famous and “must see” wheelchair accessible Seattle attractions are the Space Needle and Pike Place Market.
 Once serving as the symbol of the 1962 World’s Fair, the Space Needle is now one of the most recognizable structures in the world.
-Visitors take an elevator 520 feet up to see the breathtaking Seattle views.
+With mobility equipment rentals, visitors take an elevator 520 feet up to see the breathtaking Seattle views.
 Both the Space Needle and the famous SkyCity Restaurant are wheelchair accessible.
 The Pike Place Market is a large open-space market to explore with a wheelchair rental in Seattle.
 Although it contains beautiful fresh flowers, gourmet foods, an assortment of import goods, antiques, collectibles and other shops, it is best known for its flying fish.
 The original Starbucks is also housed in the Pike Place Market and is a popular tourist destination for coffee lovers.

-Another of Seattle’s great attractions to visit with a wheelchair or scooter rental, especially in the spring/summer is the Hiram M. Chittenden Locks (otherwise known as the Ballard Locks) and the Carl S. English, Jr. Botanical Garden.
+Another one of Seattle’s great attractions to visit with a wheelchair or scooter rental, especially in the spring/summer, is the Hiram M. Chittenden Locks (otherwise known as the Ballard Locks) and the Carl S. English, Jr. Botanical Garden.
 With a wheelchair rental in Seattle, visitors can watch mega-yachts and fishing boats navigate the unique passage between Puget Sound and Lake Washington.
 But even more interesting is the fish ladder.
 Built to allow salmon to pass between fresh and salt water, visitors using a wheelchair rental in Seattle can observe the salmons’ progress through glass windows in a subterranean viewing room.
 The Ballard Locks – including the fish ladder – is wheelchair accessible.
 Prior to visiting the Locks, visitors can walk through the Carl S. English, Jr. Botanical Garden.
 The botanical gardens contain more than 500 species and 1,500 varieties of plants including rhododendrons, roses, native fir and pine trees and other plantings in the garden; the gardens are rather modest and are more so a nice addition to visiting the Locks, but not a destination by themselves.
 In addition, every summer there are weekly free concerts on the lawns of the Locks beginning at 2pm.
 The weekly concerts include Jazz bands, Big Bands and Dixieland Bands.
 To reserve your wheelchair or scooter rental in Seattle, please contact Special Needs Group.

 Cruise Lines out of Seattle: Carnival, Celebrity, Holland America Line, Norwegian Cruise Line, Princess Cruises, Royal Caribbean.
 Special Needs Group also provides pier side wheelchair and mobility aide rentals for Holland America ships at Pier 91.